 When John Smith’s two weeks were up, the same ground preparations made for Jump’s hanging were used for Smith.
 The crowd was estimated to be between 8,000 and 10,000 people.
 At the appointed time the train carrying the prisoner arrived.
 Smith was escorted to the scaffold and seated by Sheriff Witt and Sheriff Smith.
 At roughly 12:00, the sheriffs began pinioning him.

 Soon, the pitman rod was used to open the trap door and 11 ˝ minutes later he was dead.

 About 40 people attended funeral services, which consisted of singing, praying and a short sermon.
 The body was taken to the Herdon Cemetery, where it was buried by Jump’s grave.

-— by Wilbur Bush of Gallatin, MO
+— written and presented by Wilbur Bush of Gallatin, MO